Exploitation of natural resources: Papua New Guinea

-When a mining company enters in a developing country in the global south to extract raw materials, advocating the advantages of the industry's presence and minimizing the potential negative effects gain cooperation of the local people.
-Advantageous factors are primarily in economic development so services that the government could not provide such as health centers, police departments and schools can be established.
-However, with economic development, money becomes a dominant subject of interest.
-This can bring about major conflicts that a local community in a developing country has never dealt with before.
-These conflicts emerge by a change to more egocentric views among the locals influenced by consumerist values.
+When a mining company enters a developing country in the global south to extract raw materials, advocating the advantages of the industry's presence and minimizing the potential negative effects gain the cooperation of the local people.
+Advantageous factors are primarily in economic development establishments, such as health centers, police departments, and schools, that the government may not provide.
+However, these advantages are not always distributed evenly among local populations, and the income generated from extracting natural resources can result in internal conflict within the developing country.
+In addition to unequal distribution, the adaption of consumerist values also results in conflict over resources within local communities.